 19. Even the above figures do not furnish a true means of comparison The old demand.
+The old demand.
+The old demand.
+The old demand.
 Nor do they contain the material by which the assessment now imposed can be compared with that previously in force.
-For the latter comparison, it is necessary to know what the average total domand would have been for the selected period had no remissions been given for wells in use under protective leases or for other special causes, such as for the first few years of cultivation on leased areas on the Durana Langana Extension.
-For this reason, an estimate had to be made of the true total demand in each tahsil, and it is with these estimates that the new assessments will be compared later.
-They are as follows:
+For the latter comparison, it is necessary to know what the average total demand would have been for the selected period had no remissions been given for wells in use under protective leases or for other special causes, such as for the first few years of cultivation on leased areas on the Durana Langana Extension.
+For this reason, an estimate had to be made of the true total demand in each tabsil, and it is with these estimates that the new assessments will be compared later.
+They are as follows: -